Tooth Sensitivity

 Healing and Recovery: After treatment, the teeth and gums may take some time to recover completely.
 During this time, it is critical to follow the dentist's post-treatment advice and practice proper dental hygiene to promote healing and prevent additional discomfort.

-Long-Term Maintenance: With regular care and maintenance, many people may effectively manage tooth sensitivity and enjoy better dental health in the long run.
+Long-Term Maintenance: With regular care and maintenance, many people may effectively manage and enjoy better dental health in the long run.
 However, it is critical to maintain appropriate oral hygiene habits, avoid known sensitivity triggers, and seek dental treatment if any changes or concerns arise.

 How to avoid Tooth Sensitivity